|Nutrition Facts (per serving)|

 Place the pepper in a plastic storage bag and allow it to steam in the bag on the counter for a few minutes.

 Add the quartered tomatillos, garlic, and red onion to a sheet pan.
-Toss with the olive oil and roast in the pre-heated oven for 3 to 5 minutes, or until the tomatillos are softened and slightly browned.
+Toss with the olive oil and roast in the preheated oven for 3 to 5 minutes, or until the tomatillos are softened and slightly browned.

 Remove the tomatillos from the oven and allow them to cool slightly while preparing the rest of the dip.

-Remove the skin and stem from the jalapeno.
+Remove the skin and stem from the jalapeño.
 If you want the salsa to be spicy, leave the seeds.
-If you want a milder salsa you can remove the seeds.
+If you want a milder salsa, remove the seeds.